kpatronas/S3Rights/README.md

 ## Configuration

-This tool assumes you have aws cli allready configured since is just a wrapper to this, next thing you need to do is to give execution rights to the script
+This tool assumes you have jq installed and aws cli allready configured since is just a wrapper to this, next thing you need to do is to give execution rights to the script
 ```
 chmod +x s3rights.sh